thanhpt1110/rhythm-party-client/README.md

 # <img src="https://raw.githubusercontent.com/thanhpt1110/rhythm-party-admin/master/src/assets/logo.png" alt="Your Image" width="auto" height="30"> Rhythm Party (Website for Client)
 A website designed for music lovers, which allows users to upload their songs, join rooms to chat and listen to music together.
-This platform is built using the MVC pattern.
+This platform is built using the Client-Server architecture.

 ## Features